 • Foreign nationals must complete an entry questionnaire before entry.

-• Russian citizens must register as arrivals on the official State Services website before flight check-in; and must complete a paper application before entry.
+• Russian citizens must register as arrivals on the official State Services website before flight checking and must complete a paper application before entry.

-• Employers are required to inform their foreign employees of these requirements and ensure compliance.
+• Employers are required to inform their foreign employees of these requirements and ensure that they comply.

 • Russia has started to reopen immigration offices and resume services:

-- The Moscow migration departments Pokrovka str., 42 and Sakharovo village are accepting invitation letter applications for HQS principal applicants, HQS dependents and “installation works” specialist work visas for nationals and residents of ‘green-listed’ countries without requiring Federal Security Service approval.
+- The Moscow migration departments Pokrovka str., 42 and Sakharovo village accept invitation letter applications for HQS principal applicants, HQS dependents, and “installation works” specialist work visas for nationals and residents of ‘greenlisted’ countries without requiring Federal Security Service approval.